exasol/websocket-api/docs/commands/getSchemasV2.md

 ### getSchemas: Gets the schema names

-This commands gets the specified schema names in the database.
+This command gets the specified schema names in the database.

 Result set columns: Ordered by `TABLE_CATALOG`, `TABLE_SCHEM`.
 | Name | Data Type | Description |